zmitserbio/BI_toolkit/README.md

 **Input:**

 - _an arbitrary number_ of sequences, where the first sequence is a reference to which the following sequences are compared; each argument should be of type 'str'. **All sequences must be of equal length!**
-- _second-to-last_ positional argument is the number of decimals to round the number to; type 'int'
+- _second-to-last_ positional argument is the number of decimals to round the number to; equals 3 if not specified; type 'int'
-- _last_ positional argument determines whether percentages are returned instead of fractions; type 'bool'
+- _last_ positional argument determines whether percentages are returned instead of fractions; equals False if not specified; type 'bool'

 **Output:**